 Do you have any woodenware that you treasure?
 How about a vintage Baribocraft?

-If you are interested in more information on Baribocraft and Baribo-Maid, please don’t hesitate to visit the corporate website or contact them at email@example.com.
+For more information on Baribocraft and Baribo-Maid, please visit the corporate website or contact them at firstname.lastname@example.org.
 You’ll be pleased to note, the website is available in both French and English!

 Thanks for stopping by!